 Challenge – The Pace of Change

 Automotive control and information systems companies are faced with a formidable challenge.
-The increasing complexity and focus on safety standards has ratcheted up the pressure of bringing these complex products to market (while not neglecting the expectation that it can be developed faster and cheaper, deliver reduced unit cost and higher reliability for reduced cost over life).
+The increasing complexity and focus on safety standards has ratcheted up the pressure of bringing ever more complex products, such as high automation features, to market (while not neglecting the expectation that it can be developed faster and cheaper, deliver reduced unit cost and higher reliability for reduced cost over life).

 Add to the mix, a rapidly evolving standards system (e.g. EGAS, AUTOSAR, ISO26262), and relentless pressure to differentiate final products by brand and value, which is increasingly defined by the systems capability of many inter-operating electronic and software subsystems, produced in competing supply chains, and under different OEM strategies with respect to assembly, integration and validation.